-Those members of the Senior Officer team who are also serving police officers are eligible to join the Police Pension Scheme.
-During 2017/18 all senior officers who elected to join were members of the Police Pension Scheme 1987.
-Some senior officers ceased to be members of the scheme during 2017/18.
-The scheme is a defined benefit scheme, providing pension benefits linked to final salary.
+Those members of the senior officer team who are also serving police officers are eligible to join the Police Pension Schemes.
+During 2018/19 senior officers who elected to join were either members of the Police Pension Scheme 1987 or the Police Pension Scheme 2015.

+The Police Pension Scheme 1987 is a defined benefit scheme, providing pension benefits linked to final salary.
 The scheme is a 40/60ths scheme, with a full pension payable under the scheme after 30 years service.
 The maximum pension payable is 40/60ths of salary.
 The accrual rate for the scheme is 1/60th of salary for each year worked for the first 20 years service and 2/60ths for each year for the following 10 years and nil thereafter.
 At retirement members may opt to give up (commute) part of their pension entitlement in return for a lump sum cash payment.